mozilla/web-lit-core/_articles/web-and-you.md

 shopping
 Facilitator points out that there are many different ways to be online, many reasons people use the web.
 The group will be exploring these together in a storytelling exercise.

-## Sample Pathway

-1. **Discovery** - Sees poster advertising study group around campus.
-2. **First Contact** - Attends a meeting of the group, and is encouraged to return in a follow up email.
-3. **Participation** - Asks and answers questions during the help session.
-4. **Sustained Participation** - Attends several "hackathons" sessions throughout the semester.
-5. **Networked Participation** - Invites some of his colleagues from his lab to a session.
-6. **Leadership** - Agrees to present an intro session on Java, and creates a learning resource to contribute to the group's repo.